boonsboos/tetrvm/docs.md

 > warning: this instruction is unsafe. you can very easily crash tetrvm with it

 `a b c d e -- b c d a`

+### read
+reads a character from stdin and pushes its ascii value to the stack

+`- -- a`

 ## tesm